Hyperlinks in Messages Not Working

 Check for an incorrect preference

 In some circumstances, a normally hidden preference gets changed, resulting in Thunderbird trying to handle these links internally.
 One of these circumstances appears to be after you uninstall the ThunderBrowse add-on, although the upgrade process to V5 appears to have caused it for some people as well.
 To check if this might be the cause, open the Troubleshooting Information in the Help menu and under the Important Modified Preferences heading, look for a preference called network.protocol-handler.external-default or any other preference beginning with network.protocol-handler.warn-external.
 If any of these are present and set to false, then this is your problem.

-To correct this setting, use the Config Editor to change the hidden preferences to false.
+To correct this setting, use the Config Editor to change the hidden preferences from false to true.
 Type network.protocol-handler.external-default into the field, or at least so much of it that the entry appears in the list below.
 Select the entry in the list, right-click it and select the option from the menu that appears.

 Check for interference from an extension